2000 East Coast Aviation Services Jetstream crash

-On 21 May 2000, a British Aerospace BAe-3101 Jetstream 3101 operated by East Coast Aviation Services (known operationally as Executive Airlines) crashed into mountainous terrain in Bear Creek Township, Wilkes-Barre, Pennsylvania.
+On May 21, 2000, a British Aerospace BAe-3101 Jetstream 3101 operated by East Coast Aviation Services (known operationally as Executive Airlines) crashed into mountainous terrain in Bear Creek Township, Wilkes-Barre, Pennsylvania.
 The plane was carrying 17 professional gamblers returning home from Caesar's Palace Casino in Atlantic City, New Jersey, along with 2 crew members.
 It was chartered by Caesar's Palace (New Jersey).
-All 19 passengers and crews on board were killed on impact.
-This accident, alongside the accident of Aerocaribe Flight 7831 were the accidents with the most number of fatalities involving the Jetstream 3101 airliner.
+All 19 passengers and crew on board were killed on impact.
+This accident, alongside the accident of Aerocaribe Flight 7831 were the accidents with the most fatalities involving the Jetstream 3101 airliner.

 An investigation was conducted by the National Transportation Safety Board.
 It found that while the aircraft was approaching Scranton International Airport, it ran out of fuel.
 The investigation found that the crews were supposed to refill the aircraft with a total of 180 gallons of fuel.
 Instead, they refilled with 90 gallons.

 Although the final report concluded that fuel exhaustion was the cause of the crash, it was not received warmly by some relatives of the victims.
 Several of them filled lawsuits against Executive Airlines and British Aerospace.
 Executive Airlines chief executive Michael Peragine questioned the NTSB report, claiming that it dismissed several other factors that might have been beneficial to the investigation.